 If any of the buttons feel sticky and hard to press, you may have some gunk lodged in the cervices.
 Take a dry tooth brush and scrub those areas around stiff or sticky buttons.
 Wipe any particles that come out with a dry cloth.

-How to clean the Nintendo Switch cartridge slot and charging port
+How to clean the Nintendo Switch cartridge slot and USB-C charging port

 Let me start off by saying that I do not recommend using compressed air to clean the charging port or cartridge slot on your Switch.
 Though there is no official support document from Nintendo stating this, canned compressed air (also known as spray duster or gas duster) is made from chemicals, which act like pressurized air when expelled from a spray can.
 Nintendo does specifically state that you should never use chemicals to clean your Switch.